ripienaar/free-for-dev/README.md

    * [graphenedb.com](https://www.graphenedb.com/) — Neo4j as a service, up to 1,000 nodes and 10,000 relations free
    * [heroku.com](https://www.heroku.com/) — PostgreSQL as a service, up to 10,000 rows and 20 connections free (provided as an "addon," but can be attached to an otherwise empty app and accessed externally)
    * [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) — free tier gives 512 MB
-   * [redsmin.com](https://www.redsmin.com/) — Online real-time monitoring and administration service for Redis, 1 Redis instance free
+   * [redsmin.com](https://www.redsmin.com/) — Online real-time monitoring and administration service for Redis, Monitoring for 1 Redis instance free
+   * [redislabs](https://redislabs.com/try-free/) - Free 30Mb redis instance
    * [MemCachier](https://www.memcachier.com/) — Managed Memcache service.
 Free for up to 25MB, 1 Proxy Server and basic analytics
    * [scalingo.com](https://scalingo.com/) — Primarily a PaaS but offers a 128MB to 192MB free tier of MySQL, PostgreSQL or MongoDB
    * [skyvia.com](https://skyvia.com/) — Cloud Data Platform, offers free tier and all plans are completely free while in beta